joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 - Show how to use Devin for code review of the generated SQL
 - Discuss unit testing SQL queries

-### Exercise 2.4: Commit and Push (5 minutes)
+### Exercise 2.5: Commit and Push (5 minutes)

 **Participant Instructions:**

 ```
-Please commit all the work we've done so far:
+Please commit the following to GitHub:

-1. Add all new files to git
+- The database schema (scripts/schema.sql)
-2. Create a meaningful commit message
+- The analytical queries (scripts/analytics_queries.sql)
-3. Push to a new branch called 'feature/data-analysis-scripts'
+- The data loading script (scripts/load_data.py)

-4. Create a pull request with a description of the changes
+Create a PR with a summary of what was created.
 ```

 **Expected Devin Actions:**